Corporation Tax Self Assessment

 Interest and penalties can be charged by HMRC for payments received after the due date.

 All companies and organisations subject to Corporation Tax must keep appropriate business records.
-The background records that must be kept include but are not limited to the following details of the company’s:
+The background records that must be kept include but

 For tax purposes, the records must be held for at least 6 years from the end of the relevant accounting period.
 In certain situations, such as when a return is submitted late, the records must be held for longer.
 You don't need to keep the vast majority of your records in their original form.
 If you prefer, you can keep a copy of most of them in an alternative format, as long as they can be recovered in a readable and uncorrupted format.